You are currently viewing English Idioms Starting with ‘Q’

 Justifications:

 This is an idiom because it figuratively refers to making money quickly and easily, often with little effort.
-"Buck" is slang for money, and the phrase emphasizes the ease of earning it, not referring to an actual buck.
+"Buck" is slang for money, and the idiom emphasizes the ease of earning it, not referring to an actual buck.

 Origin: